 Products featured are independently selected by our editorial team and we may earn a commission from purchases made from our links.

-Before Nolan had the $200 million budget of “Tenet” — whatever it’s actually about (apparently not time travel) — he was an indie filmmaker stealing shots on the streets of London for his low-budget 16 mm debut, “Following.”
-Since then, though, he’s built massive set pieces, revived a beloved superhero franchise, and pioneered a new usage of IMAX technology for a realistic war movie.
+Before Nolan had the $200 million budget of “Tenet,” he was an indie filmmaker stealing shots on the streets of London for his low-budget 16 mm debut, “Following.”
+Since then, he’s built massive set pieces, revived a beloved superhero franchise, and pioneered a new usage of IMAX technology for a realistic war movie.
 Below, we’ve listed where you can find every one of Nolan’s films, from his breakout “Memento” to the $60 million grossing “Tenet,” below.

 Nolan’s feature debut was this black-and-white neo-noir indie about a struggling writer who follows strangers through the streets of London in search of inspiration when a mysterious stranger leads him down a dark path.